 When the board approached Fitzpatrick about moving into education work, she was initially worried about whether the McDonnell Foundation, with its endowment of about $430 million, would be able to move the needle in a meaningful way.
 It’s a field crowded with heavy hitters like the Bill and Melinda Gates Foundation, Carnegie Corporation of New York, Charles and Lynn Schusterman Foundation, and now the Chan Zuckerberg Initiative, and other tech-backed philanthropists.

 It’s worth noting that as McDonnell focuses specifically on teacher learning, some of those heavy hitters are taking up teacher preparation more broadly.
 CZI recently announced several grants for projects that support the professional, social and emotional well being of teachers.
-The grants were modest for a funder of CZI’s size, but are valuable indicators of possible future funding from the initiate.
+The grants were modest for a funder of CZI’s size, but are valuable indicators of possible future funding from the initiative.

 Still, by homing in on the science of how teachers learn, Fitzpatrick thinks McDonnell has the opportunity to carve out a space for itself and make a difference.